adler-j/ryanwattersme/_articles/trying-once-more.md

 > How now brown cow. - John Doe

 If you don't watch it people will force you one way or the other, into doing what they think you should do, or into just being mule-stubborn and doing the opposite out of spite.
 What do you think you are, for Chrissake, crazy or somethin'?
 Well you're not!
 You're not!
-You're no crazier than the average asshole out walkin' around on the streets and that's it.
+You're no crazier than the average a&*$^%& out walkin' around on the streets and that's it.

 #### Here is an Article Subheading